AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

 **Armadilhas, dúvidas e dicas** {#section_42A28F9B01574F38891D9D54B411D8FE}

-*`server`* A variável pode ser usada para mostrar quais domínios são mais populares ou quais servidores estão promovendo mais páginas.
+The *`server`* variable can be used to show which domains are most popular or which servers are serving the most pages.

 ## state {#concept_82295D22888947BF8B1C76182C635C6C}

-As variáveis e variáveis são variáveis de conversão.
+As variáveis e são variáveis de conversão.

 <!--